-Dictionaries or encyclopedias can be used for definitions, but they are not to be part of the six to eight sources for exploring the concept.
+\\ Dictionaries or encyclopedias can be used for definitions, but they are not to be part of the eight sources for exploring the concept.

 - 4. Your paper must follow APA guidelines for format (margins & font size will be checked) and content. - 5.
 The text of the paper must be between 9 to 10 pages in total. - 6.
 The paper must be submitted to receive a mark for the course. - 7.
-To ensure security of your paper, please submit one copy of your paper to your tutor on the due date in class.
-The other copy will be sent electronically for 08:30 of the scheduled due date.
-If your paper is late, 10 marks will be deducted for each day it is late.
-Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from your Course leader. - 8.
-Two copies of the paper are to be submitted, one hard copy and one electronic version.
-The tutor will retain one paper. - 9.
+Two copies of the paper are to be submitted, one electronic version and one hard copy. - 8.
+The electronic version is to be emailed to your tutor by 0830 hrs on the Monday of the week the paper is due.
+The hard copy will be submitted at 0830 hrs in class on the due date. - If your paper is late, 10 percent will be deducted for each day it is late (10% of 100 possible marks equals 10 marks per day).
+Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from your Course leader - 10.
 Marks will be assigned according to three criteria: content, structure or organization and mechanics of writing.
 The paper will be marked out of 100.
 See marking scheme criteria on the following page.
-Late marks are deducted from the paper mark and not from the total course. - 10.
-Students may be asked to discuss aspects of their paper with their group. - 11.
-25% will be deducted from the final grade of this paper for plagiarism.
+Late marks are deducted from the paper mark and not from the total course grade. - 11.
+Students may be asked to discuss aspects of their paper with their group. - 12. \\25% will be deducted from the final grade of this paper for plagiarism.